fjb4/steeltoe-demo/README.md

       - While circuit is open, almost all calls to middleware are "short circuited" and only RunFallbackAsync() is invoked
         - After some time, the circuit will enter a "half-open" state
         - In this state, a single request is allowed to pass through and, if the request succeeds, the circuit will close
+        - Config
+          - requestVolumeThreshold: Minimum number of requests in a rolling window that will trip the circuit (20)
+          - sleepWindowInMilliseconds: Amount of time, after tripping the circuit, to reject requests before allowing attempts again (5000)
+          - errorThresholdPercentage: Error percentage at or above which the circuit should trip open and start short-circuiting requests to fallback logic (50)
     - Restart the service that was killed: `cf start middleware`
     - Refresh the frontend service until middleware circuit closes again
     - Dashboard shows the circuit is now open again